chanzuckerberg/czid-workflows/workflows/amr/README.md

 # Changelog

+## 1.2.15 - 2023-07-19

+### Fixed

+- Fixed a bug that caused the calculated gene coverage percentage to be incorrect in some cases, i.e. when only a reverse read was present in the contigs of a paired-end sample.

+## 1.2.14 - 2023-07-18

+### Fixed

+- Fixed a bug that caused contig IDs to be improperly parsed when creating the indexed contigs BAM/BAI files.
+This caused the workflow to halt in some cases.

+### Changed

+- The workflow now expects the `card_ontology` file to be organized by drug class, which should be the top-level keys in the JSON structure of the file.
+The code that generates the primary AMR report now queries the file by drug class instead of gene name to obtain high-level drug classes.

+## 1.2.13 - 2023-07-17

+1.2.13 is identical to 1.2.12.

+## 1.2.12 - 2023-07-17

+### Added

+- Added ARO accession number as a column in the primary AMR report.

+### Fixed

+- Fixed a bug that prevented contigs without corresponding read IDs to be indexed in the contigs BAM/BAI files.
+All contigs in a sample for a given gene can now be accessed by using the gene's ARO accession number as a key.

+### Changed

+- Contigs in the indexed BAM/BAI files are now indexed by ARO accession, not read IDs.

+## 1.2.11 - 2023-07-11

+### Fixed

+- Fixed a bug that caused the workflow to halt if an ontology entry did not have a `highLevelDrugClasses` key.
+- Fixed a bug that caused identified genes to not show up in the primary AMR report if they did not have a high-level drug class in the ontology.

 ## 1.2.10 - 2023-07-10

 NOTE: Due to a bug in our release script, there were no releases with version numbers 1.2.6 - 1.2.9.

+### Added

+- Added seqkit 2.4.0 to the AMR Dockerfile.
+- Added workflow parameter `File card_ontology`.
+The workflow expects this to be a customized JSON file containing the contents of the CARD ontology, with AMR gene names as top-level keys.
+- Added high-level drug classes to primary AMR report.
+The workflow queries the `card_ontology` file.
+- Added sample ontology file for testing purposes.

+### Changed

+- The interleaved non-host reads file now renames duplicate sequence IDs with seqkit.
+The renamed IDs have a forward slash and a counter  appended to them: `/1`, `/2`, etc.

 ## 1.2.5 - 2023-06-13

 ### Fixed
 - Fixed bug in calculating gene coverage.
 Contigs are now grouped by ARO accession instead of model ID before calculating coverage.
 - Pinned `dask` version to `2023.5.0` to prevent installation of newer versions incompatible with Python 3.8.